Electronics Engineering Technology

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Electrical Technology.
-About 2.1% of those with this major are international students.
+Students from other countries are interested in Electrical Technology, too.
+About 2.5% of those with this major are international students.

 How Much Do Electronics Engineering Technology Majors Make?